ZOO-Project/ZOO-Project/docs/contribute/code.rst

 For new comers
 *************************

-New source code or existing source code corrections (patches) should be submitted using the ZOO-Project bug tracking system (ZOO-Trac).
+New source code or existing source code corrections (patches) should be submitted using the ZOO-Project bug tracking system (`ZOO-Trac <http://zoo-project.org/trac>`__ ).

 Create a new ticket in order to describe your code or patch and attach it to the ticket (attach all the needed files needed to use your code or patch).
-It will then be checked and discussed with the developers, and can potentially be merged with the trunk.
+It will then be checked and discussed with the developers, and can potentially be integrated and merged with the trunk.

 For registered developers
 ***************************